Rest Assured

 Sketches of ambient notification device's form factor

-Circuit diagram and exploded view of ambient notification device
+Circuit diagram and exploded view of smart figurine

 02. Tail Tracking Wearable

-To minimize desensitization training for dogs and their owners and address safety concerns, we decided on a doggy pants form factor, borrowing from commercially available dog diapers and pants.
+To minimize desensitization training for dogs and their owners and address safety concerns, we decided on the form factor of a harness, borrowing from commercially available dog diapers and pants.
+Our key design considerations include safety and comfort for the dog, stability of the IMU, and ease of use for the owner.

 Sketches